 Making your return policy easily accessible and simple is a great way to establish good customer service.
 With returns, the simpler the better.
-Detailing in three steps or less how a customer can return product to you can actually help sustain their future business.
+Detailing in three steps or less how a customer can return a product to you can actually help sustain their future business.
 Customers are less likely to work with stores that saddle them with extra steps or fees.
-Although, it's imperative that your return policy also considers your business' needs.
+Although, it is imperative that your return policy also considers your business' needs.

-Attract buyers with hassle-free returns:
+Attract buyers with hassle-free returns

 An online shopper takes a greater risk than someone who completes their purchase in a brick-and-mortar store.
 Even the best images, detailed descriptions, and comprehensive reviews do not replace the experience of touching and feeling a product.
 Although most buyers will never return a product, the added assurance that they can do so alleviates a number of online shoppers’ concerns and minimizes the risk involved in the purchase.

-Before you begin drafting your return policy, consider ways to make it hassle free for your customer:
+Before you begin drafting your return policy, consider ways to make it hassle-free for your customer:

-- Easy to find and understand: post your policy in an easy to locate section of your website.
+- Easy to find and understand: post your policy in an easy to locate the section of your website.
 Link to it throughout the buying process to reassure customers that there’s nothing to hide.
 Use simple language and keep it as short as possible.

 - Generous return window: allow as much time as your company can for customers to initiate a return, keeping in mind that most customers expect at least a month.

-The bottom line: your customers want assurance that you offer a hassle free return policy - and happy customers, even those that needed to return a product, are more likely to purchase from you again in the future, as well as recommend your shop to others.
+The bottom line: your customers want assurance that you offer a hassle-free return policy - and happy customers, even those that needed to return a product, are more likely to purchase from you again in the future, as well as recommend your shop to others.

-Minimize the impact of returns on your business:
+Minimize the impact of returns on your business

-Despite any steps you decide to take to accommodate your customers, “hassle-free” returns does need to mean “free” returns.
+Despite any steps you decide to take to accommodate your customers, “hassle-free” returns do need to mean “free” returns.
 This gives you great leeway to craft a policy that also supports your bottom line.
 Make sure you examine how product returns impact your business from a competitive, profitability, and implementation standpoint.

 First and foremost, check out your competitors to see how they handle returns.
 Understand that if your competitors have more attractive policies, such as free returns while you charge for shipping or layer on extra fees, you may risk losing business.
 However, if other businesses in your industry do not offer free returns, passing the costs onto your customers may not hurt.
 Even a simple, well thought out and communicated policy can give you a leg up over the competition.

-Rightly so, most business' concerns focus around the costs of returns.
+Rightly so, most business' concerns focus on the costs of returns.
 These can include the cost of shipping, lost business, restocking, and customer service inquiries.
 While the last two are largely unavoidable, the first two can be minimized or even nullified.